kam-cheng/Northcoders-News-API/README.md

 ### GET /api/articles

-- returns all articles inside an articles object, with the value being an array of objects including with the following properties:
+- returns the first 10 articles inside an articles object, with the value being an array of objects including with the following properties:

   - author
   - title